Jorge Valdivia: Al Ain

 In August 2008, it was reported that Valdivia joined United Arab Emirates' Al Ain in an €8 million deal for a two-year contract.
 At the Emirati club, he won the Etisalat Emirates Cup, President Cup and the Super Cup.
 There, he became a top idol in the history of the club, so much so that Mohamed bin Zayed Al Nahyan, president of the club, offered him a lifetime contract (which Valdivia didn't sign).

 Palmeiras return

 During and after the 2010 FIFA World Cup, there were persistent rumours about his possible return to Palmeiras, which finally occurred on 26 July following the agree between Al-Ain and São Paulo-based side for a €16 million deal.
 In his presentation on 14 August, Valdivia was received by 15.000 fans at Estádio do Pacaembu.
 However, he was heavily criticized for his bad performances and for being out of shape; a topic that was recurrent during all his spell at the club.

 Al Wahda

-On 25 June 2015, it was reported that Valdivia would return to United Arab Emirates to sign for Al-Wahda, after rejecting an offer from China's Guangzhou Evergrande.
+On 25 June 2015, was reported that Valdivia would return to United Arab Emirates to sign for Al-Wahda, after rejecting an offer from China's Guangzhou Evergrande.
 The player and the club reached a two-season contract and a US$2.8 million salary per year.